Dwarfobserver/cpp-sandbox/README.md

  - fluent_collections : Functional-style wrapper of "collections", which are template classes with functions begin(), end() and insert(iterator) that behave gently.

- - lazy_ranges : On progress - A better version of fluent_collections, with better performances and lazy evaluation.
+ - lazy_ranges : A version of fluent_collections with lazy evaluation.

  - slot_map : A structure which can add and remove elements from their id in O(1), and store them in contiguous memory.
               It is build upon std::vector.